abhishekbodhekar/URLShortner/README.md

 The golang is used on application layer.
 Redis is used for database.

-A docker-compose is provided as well.
+A "docker-compose" is provided as well.

-It inculdes every data stored in redis completely incrypted with AES ecryption.
+It inculdes every data stored in redis completely "incrypted" with AES ecryption.

 Also, It stores the number of visits made to any short link.